-The Maritime Administration initiates and recommends regulations and procedures for the Department of Defense (DOD) to follow in administering cargo preference.
-Program efforts concentrate on meetings and discussions with DOD component commands, contractors, suppliers, freight forwarders, and shipping companies to focus attention on meeting the needs of all constituents within the context of U.S.-flag carriage requirements.
+MARAD's Office of Cargo and Commercial Sealift initiates and recommends regulations and procedures to help the Department of Defense (DoD) stay compliant with military cargo preference laws.
+Program efforts concentrate on meetings and discussions with DoD component commands, contractors, suppliers, freight forwarders, and shipping companies to focus attention on meeting the needs of all constituents within the context of U.S.-flag carriage requirements.

 See our Cargo Preference Laws and Regulations page for guidance on military cargo.

 For questions about military cargo, contact the Office of Cargo and Commercial Sealift.